gdgc-ub/curriculum-module/docs/notes/android-development/section-1-3/index.md

 # 1.3 OOP Concepts (Classes, Objects, Inheritance, Encapsulation, and Polymorphism)

+> Explore object-oriented programming, which is a core principle in Flutter app development.

 Object-Oriented Programming (OOP) is a programming paradigm centered around the concept of "objects," which encapsulate data and behavior.
 Dart, a modern programming language developed by Google, embraces OOP principles, making it suitable for building robust applications across various platforms.
 This section explores the fundamental OOP concepts in Dart: Classes, Objects, Inheritance, Encapsulation, and Polymorphism.

 ## Classes